-In real-time single-path streaming, when buffering time is restricted, FEC can only mitigate short granular failures [6], [7], [8] and [9].
-Packets representing the same information cannot be collected at very remote periods of time.
-Recent publications show the applicability of FEC in real-time streaming with path diversity.
-Author of [10] shows that strong FEC improves video communication following two disjoint paths and that in two correlated paths weak FEC is still advantageous.
-[11] proposes adaptive multi-path routing for Mobile Ad-Hoc Networks (MANET) addressing the load balance and capacity issues, but mentioning also the possible advantages for FEC.
-Authors of [12] and [13] suggests replacing in MANET the link level Automatic Repeat Query (ARQ) by a link level FEC assuming regenerating nodes.
-Authors of [14] and [15]
+In real-time single-path streaming FEC can only mitigate short failures of fine granularity.
+See [Choi06] using RS(24,20) packet level code with 20 source packets and 4 redundant packets or also [Johansson02], [Huang05], [Padhye00] and [Altman01].
+Due to buffering restricted playback time. packets representing the same information cannot be collected at very distant periods of time.
+Instead of relying on time-diversity FEC in real-time streaming can rely on path-diversity.
+Recent publications show applicability of FEC in real-time streaming with dualpath routes.
+Author of [Qu04] shows that strong FEC sensibly improves video communication following two disjoint paths and that in two correlated paths weak FEC codes are still advantageous.
+[Tawan04] proposes adaptive multi-path routing for Mobile Ad-Hoc Networks (MANET) addressing the load balance and capacity issues, but mentioning also the potential advantages for FEC.
+Authors of [Ma03] and [Ma04] suggests replacing in MANET the link level Automatic Repeat Query (ARQ) by a link level FEC assuming regenerating nodes.
+Authors of [Nguyen02] and [Byers99] studied video streaming from multiple servers.
+The same author [Nguyen03] later studied real-time streaming over a dual-path route using a static Reed-Solomon RS(30,23) code (FEC blocks carrying 23 source packets and 7 redundant packets).

-studied video streaming from multiple servers.
-The same author [16] later studied real-time streaming over two paths using a static Reed-Solomon RS(30,23) code (FEC blocks carrying 23 source packets and 7 redundant packets).
-[16], similarly to [10] compared two-path scenarios with the single OSPF routing strategy and has shown clear advantages of the double path routing.
+[Nguyen03], similarly to [Qu04], compares dual-path scenarios with the single OSPF routing strategy and has shown clear advantages of the dual-path routing.
 The path diversity in all these studies is limited to either two (possibly correlated) paths or in the most general case to a sequence of parallel and serial links.
-Various routing topologies, so far, were not regarded as a ground for searching a FEC efficient pattern.
+Various routing topologies have so far not been regarded as a space to search for a FEC efficient pattern.

 In this paper we try to present a comparative study for various multi-path routing patterns.
-Single path routing, being considered as too hostile, is excluded from our comparisons.
-Steadily diversifying routing patters are built layer by layer with capillary routing algorithm (sections II).
+Single path routing is excluded from our comparisons, being considered too hostile.
+Steadily diversifying routing patters are built layer by layer with the capillary routing algorithm (sections 2).

 In order to compare multi-path routing patterns, we introduce Redundancy Overall Requirement (ROR), a routing coefficient relying on the sender's transmission rate increases in response to individual link failures.
-By default, the sender is streaming the media with a static amount of FEC codes in order to tolerate a certain weak packet loss rate.
+By default, the sender is streaming the media with static FEC codes of a constant weak strength in order to tolerate a certain small packet loss rate.
 The packet loss rate is measured at the receiver and is constantly reported back to the sender with the opposite flow.
 The sender increases the FEC overhead whenever the packet loss rate is about to exceed the tolerable limit.
-This end-to-end adaptive FEC mechanism is implemented entirely on the end nodes, at the application level, and is not aware of the underlying routing scheme [17], [18], [6], [7] and [8].
-The overall number of transmitted adaptive redundant packets for protecting the communication session against link failures is proportional (1) to the usual packet transmission rate of the sender, (2) to the duration of the communication, (3) to the single link failure rate, (4) to the single link failure duration and (5) to the ROR coefficient of the underlying routing pattern followed by the communication flow.
-The novelty brought by ROR is that a routing topology of any complexity can be rated by a single scalar value (section III).
+This end-to-end adaptive FEC mechanism is implemented entirely on the end nodes, at the application level, and is not aware of the underlying routing scheme [Kang05], [Xu00], [Johansson02], [Huang05] and [Padhye00].
+The overall number of transmitted adaptive redundant packets for protecting the communication session against link failures is proportional (1) to the usual packet transmission rate of the sender, (2) to the duration of the communication, (3) to the single link failure rate, (4) to the single link failure duration and (5) to the ROR coefficient of the underlying routing pattern followed by communication flow.
+The novelty brought by ROR is that a routing topology of any complexity can be rated by a single scalar value (section 3).

-In section IV, we present ROR coefficients of different routing layers built by capillary routing algorithm.
+In section 4, we present ROR coefficients of different routing layers built by the capillary routing algorithm.
 Network samples are obtained from a random walk MANET with several hundreds of nodes.
-We show that path diversity achieved by capillary routing algorithm reduces substantially the amount of FEC codes required from the sender.
+We show that path diversity achieved by the capillary routing algorithm reduces substantially the amount of redundant FEC packets required from the sender.